Faizan-Khan1401700/FinancialAnalysis/README.md

 # Financial Dashboard in Power BI

 This repository contains an interactive **Financial Dashboard** built using Power BI.
 The dashboard provides detailed insights into financial performance through advanced visualizations and dynamic features, providing a comprehensive tool for financial analysis and decision-making.
+We have made two financial dashboards with different types of visualizations for the same data itself.

 ---